serajushsalekin/serve-a-html-page-in-nginx-docker-image/README.md

 COPY index.html /var/www/html/index.nginx-debian.html
 CMD ["nginx","-g","daemon off;"]
 ~~~
-So ubutu used as a base image and by second layer I updated it.
+So ubuntu is used as a base image and by second layer I updated it.
 Third layer I installed nginx.
 I prepare a custom html file.
 As my nginx serve index.nginx-debian.html file, so i have to replace it with my custom index.html.
 Nginx is already configured to serve that file.

 To build:
 ```zsh